LevelUpMarketers/tta-management-plugin/docs/MemberHistoryAdmin.md

 The **Member History** tab is available under **Members** in the WordPress admin.
 It lists all members just like the Manage Members tab.
 Clicking a member row loads a detailed history view showing:

+Subscription information from Authorize.Net is retrieved only when an individual member's history is viewed so the list loads quickly.

 Members can now be sorted by membership length, events attended, total amount spent or alphabetically by first or last name.
 The dropdown begins with a disabled **Sort By…** option so the default order is obvious.
 A **Clear Sorting** button resets the view back to this default.

 An **Export Members** form lets administrators download a spreadsheet with the same metrics shown in the table.
 Optionally specify a start and end join date to limit the export.